sosnus/iap-client/docs/index.md

 Next we create new database users to enable easy synchronous access for the rest of the team members.
+It is important for future deployments, we need independent user for every backend instance.
 Here is how we created the users.

 ```sql
 CREATE USER 'moderator1'@'%' IDENTIFIED BY '1234';